arindas/lazy-prime-sieve/README.md

 This crate heavily draws from the paper [The Genuine Sieve of Eratosthenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf).
-This repository attempts to provide non-recursive lazy Rust iterator based alternatives to the proposed Haskell lazy recursion based approaches proposed in the paper.
+This repository attempts to provide non-recursive lazy Rust iterator based alternatives to the Haskell lazy list + recursion based methods proposed in the paper.

 ## License